hmonroe/guiguts/README.txt

 spellings, etc. Added samples subdirectory with PGTEI and RST samples.
 Search history keeps track of searches more reliably (but still does not include scanno searches).
-Tk TextEdit's FindAndReplaceAll native function goes into an endless loop if the search term in the replacement term (replace "C" with "CC".
+Tk TextEdit's FindAndReplaceAll native function goes into an endless loop if the search term is in the replacement term (replace "C" with "CC".
 In such cases, guiguts now reverts to the old very slow method.
 Fixed "Surround Selection".
 Fixed missing space before close of img tag.
 Gutcheck or HTML Autogenerate on empty window